CordlessCoder/avon/tutorial/TUTORIAL.md

 "}
 ```

-The leading tabs are removed, producing clean output:
+The first line (`item: {item}`) has 4 spaces—that becomes the baseline.
+Dedent removes 4 spaces from every line, producing clean output:
 ```
 item: widget
 description: "A useful widget"
 version: 1.0
 ```

+Relative indentation is preserved, so nested structures work perfectly.
 This is crucial for readability in your Avon code!

 ### Interpolating Lists